andrewbaxter/structre/readme.md

 - Trying to get nonexistent captures
 - Desync of capture names in regex and the names used to fetch fields

-(Note this isn't like serde: you start with a regex, then write a struct to match the regex.
-It doesn't work on arbitrary structures)
+Note: This isn't like serde in that it doesn't work on arbitrary structs/enums.
+The struct/enum definition must be written to match the regex.

 # Installation